nicola144/ML_learning_resources/README.md

 - Deep Learning, Carnegie Mellon University: http://deeplearning.cs.cmu.edu
 - Deep Reinforcement Learning, University of California, Berkeley: http://rail.eecs.berkeley.edu/deeprlcourse/
 - Probabilistic Machine Learning, Duke University: http://www2.stat.duke.edu/~sayan/561/2019/

-(If you have not taken a university course in Machine Learning yet, I would recommend starting with De Freitas' course undergraduate version: https://www.cs.ubc.ca/~nando/340-2012/lectures.php , or just start with the graduate version linked above if you have a decent maths background , engineering usually suffices.
-If you want a book for an easy start, get Rogers and Girolami: A First Course in Machine Learning)

 Practical: